jkstill/oracle-demos/select-vs-assign/README.md

 It should be clear that `select from dual` should never be used when a direct variable assignment can be used.

-Now, let's dig a little bit and get a better understanding of why there is such a large difference between the two methods of assigning a value to a variable.
+Now, let's dig a little bit deeper and get a better understanding of why there is such a large difference between the two methods of assigning a value to a variable.

 ## Testing with Perf